HenryNdubuaku/HenryNdubuaku/README.md

 Needle has no FFN, just 26m params of pure attention, yet matches 10-25x bigger models.
 It can be a better Siri/Alexa that powers tiny smart devices.

-We raised some money from YCombinator, Oxford's Seed Fund, FCVC (Slack, Coinbase, GitLab, Instacart etc.), and 6 smaller funds like Transpose (run by Garry Tan's brother), fellow YC founders, and 62 tech CTOs/VP/Dir both via syndicate and directly at Google DeepMind etc.
+We raised some money from YCombinator, FCVC (Slack, Coinbase, GitLab, Instacart etc.), Samsung Next, Oxford's Seed Fund, 6 smaller funds like Transpose (run by Garry Tan's brother), fellow YC founders, and 62 tech CTOs/VP/Dir both via syndicate and directly at Google DeepMind etc.

 Cactus now powers cool products you've probably heard of...I think.